BEFORE YOU CALL - PLEASE READ!

 What is a swarm?

 Swarming is a big event in the life of a honeybee hive as the colony essentially splits into two.
 Consider a colony as a super-organism rather than a bunch of individuals.
 Swarming is the bees way of colonising new areas and it is a natural part of reproduction.
-The bee keeper should have an indication that a hive is about to swarm and in most cases can stop it happening.
+The bee keeper may have an indication that a hive is about to swarm and in most cases can stop it happening.
 However if they do swarm they are usually even less likely to sting than usual so don't worry unduly.
 Swarming usually occurs in the summer months; May, June and July.
 Occasionally it will be earlier or later in the year.

 The day of the swarm.